ZenghuPKU/STATES_analysis/README.md

 # README

 ## Overview
-This project consists of analyses in STATES (Spatially-resolved transcriptomics and translatomics employed simultaneously)
+This project consists of analyses in STATES (Spatially-resolved transcriptomics and translatomics employed simultaneously).

 ## Cellline Analysis